jeipollack/euclid_rag/python/euclid/rag/ingestion/ingest_dpdd_readme.md

 - Downloads DPDD pages from the Euclid website.
 - Extracts subtopics and sections, skipping banned sections.
 - Splits text into chunks using `langchain.text_splitter.RecursiveCharacterTextSplitter`.
-- Stores chunks in a FAISS vectorstore for semantic search.
+- Stores chunks in a FAISS vector store for semantic search.
-- Prevents duplicate ingestion by checking existing sources in the vectorstore.
+- Prevents duplicate ingestion by checking existing sources in the vector store.

 ## Requirements